huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### What phrase is commonly used to explain gravity?

 - [x] What goes up must come down
-- [ ] What’s love got to do with it
+- [ ] What's love got to do with it
-- [ ] What’s the deal with airplane food
+- [ ] What's the deal with airplane food

-#### In “Pac-Man”, what chases the title character around the maze?
+#### In "Pac-Man", what chases the title character around the maze?

 - [ ] Ghouls
 - [ ] Goblins